UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 data-providing infrastructure, APIs, and user-facing human in the loop (HITL) interfaces.

-Our software development plan will be organized around three general lines:
+This plan is organized around several lines:

 1. Provide geologic datasets to CriticalMAAS performers
 2. Build a system for geologic map integration
 3. Characterize and link geologic entities
 4. Build HITL interfaces

-This is broadly similar to the Tasks 1-3 proposed in our initial proposal, but with "linking geologic entities" extracted to a top-level task to align with our new understanding of its critical importance in the contextx of this project.
+This is broadly similar to the Tasks 1-3 developed in our initial proposal, but with "linking geologic entities" extracted to a top-level task to align with our new understanding of its critical importance in the context of this project.

 ## Providing geologic datasets for CriticalMAAS performers

-Our key task for supporting CriticalMAAS is to provide harmonized geologic datasets over stable APIs to other CriticalMAAS performers.
+Macrostrat's key task for supporting CriticalMAAS is to provide harmonized geologic datasets over stable APIs to other CriticalMAAS performers.
 The most critical task is to provide these datasets to TA3, but we will also provide them to TA1 and TA2 to support feedback.
 Additionally, we will support the activities and HITL interfaces of other TA4 performers with stable APIs (e.g., for geologic and raster data tiles) atop shared TA4 data repositories.

 ### Geologic map data